pozharus/dns_server/README.md

 # How to use

 Structure:
-conf.json - file with configuration of server dns.json - DNS zones file
+conf.json - file with configuration of server;
+dns.json - DNS zones file;
-dns_server.py - server
+dns_server.py - server;

 System configuration:
-Using 127.0.0.1#53 adress in conf.json
+Using 127.0.0.1#53 adress in conf.json;
 If port are beasy use this guide to free it: https://andreyex.ru/ubuntu/kak-osvobodit-port-53-ispolzuemyj-systemd-resolved-v-ubuntu/